 That may explain why Reform have a track record if backing co-payment – where services are paid for by users and subsidised by the taxpayer.

 Unless the Conservatives can ‘rebalance’ their electoral appeal, or garner their policies from elsewhere, it is hard to see how they are not committed to ever increasing expenditures on services and payments aimed at older people in future.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.